mras0/mjs/doc/es5/es5.md

 ## TODO
 - Annex C Strict Mode
-- Annex E: 7.8.5: Changes to handling of RegExp literals
 - Annex E: 15: New `Object`, `Array` and `Date` functions
 - Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call` (Note: most e.g. Object.prototype functions have been changed to call `ToObject` on the this argument)
 - Annex E: 15.9.4.2: `Date.parse` should attempt to parse as ISO format string